 Luau in Lahaina

 When you’re fed, dry, and rested (this is the perfect time for a nap!) hop back in the car and head to Lahaina.
 The little town is adorable and perfectly walkable, so find a spot to park & explore.
-You’ll want to spent at least an hour wandering before the evening’s real event: a Hawaiian Luau!
+You’ll want to spend at least an hour wandering before the evening’s real event: a Hawaiian Luau!

 There are several Luau options in Hawaii, and after much research and deliberation, we chose the Feast at Lele.
 This Luau features both food and dancing from several different Polynesian cultures: Hawaii, New Zealand, Samoa, and Tahiti.
 And by the end of the Luau we wanted to visit them all!